srl-labs/learn-srlinux/docs/ndk/guide/dev/go/the-hard-way/app-start.md

 2. [Process the configuration](#__codelineno-0-9) by computing the `greeting` value
 3. [Update application's state](#__codelineno-0-11) by with `name` and `greeting` values
 4. [Stop](#__codelineno-0-13:15){ data-proofer-ignore } the application when the context is cancelled

+Here the major difference with the Bond-based approach is that we have to manually handle the configuration notifications.

 Time to have a closer look at the first part of the `Start` function - receiving configuration notifications with `go a.receiveConfigNotifications(ctx)` function.